ColinV03/USGS-WaterGraph/README.md

 # Abstract:

-    This project is to utalize the USGS API found [here](https://waterservices.usgs.gov/rest/DV-Service.html) to try and recreate the graph found [here](https://waterservices.usgs.gov/) based off of the parameters: 03179000
+This project is to utalize the USGS API found [here](https://waterservices.usgs.gov/rest/DV-Service.html) to try and recreate the graph found [here](https://waterservices.usgs.gov/) based off of the parameters: 03179000 and 01646500.
+There are some updates that could be made to the graph, adding some statistical values and variances between dates, along with proper X axis labeling, some further research into react vis libraries would be of benefit here.

 ### Targets:

 The object is to provide the user with an input that can select input in a form to pull different values from an API endpoint.

-The API request is currently hardcoded at 03179000 to avoid any sort of issues with the API request.
+The API request is currently open to requests at both parameters: 03179000 and 01646500 to avoid any sort of issues with the API request.
+And the USGS parameter code is set at 00060 currently.
+The graph is responsive in different sized windows and allows for viewing on different platforms.

+The current site is posted [here](https://colinv03.github.io/nrp-test/) on Github Pages.
+Feel free to open up the console to see a little more under the hood.

-Please run `NPM i` Prior to starting to ensure all dependencies are loaded.
+Please run `npm i` Prior to starting to ensure all dependencies are loaded.